 In all cases, the submission should demonstrate rigorous attention to interdisciplinary research, analysis, knowledge of the topic, and critical thinking skills.
 Participants must include footnotes and/or a bibliography of relevant referenced works.
 Footnotes/endnotes/ bibliographies do not count towards the word count.
 All submissions must include proper citations following a consistent style.
 The suggested citation method for footnotes and endnotes is the Chicago Manual of Style.
 Guidelines on the style are available here.

 The prize for each category is to be presented to each recipient selected by the review committee.
 Prizes may be monetary and/or a sponsored gift.
 Any prize money will be divided between the member(s) of the group selected as recipients.
 The number of awards presented will be dependent upon participation.
-Further details on prizes will be shared on the Recovering Canada page of the Defining Moments Canada website by December 2018 and shared on social media.
+Further details on prizes will be shared on the Recovering Canada page of the Defining Moments Canada website at a later date.